Ace-s-Barbershop/Ace-Barbershop-Website-Tests/README.md

 # Ace’s Barbershop Website Selenium Automated Tests

 These tests are automated tests using Selenium to test the functionality of Ace's Barbershop Website.
+Please refer to thie README.md or the System Test report to learn how to run these tests.

 ## Tools